dmitry-merzlyakov/nledger/README.md

 Therefore, PowerShell is not required component, you can still use NLedger, but ability to run PowerShell scripts makes your life easier.

-### Install from Binaries
+### Install from Binary Package

-- Download NLedger installation package from [Binaries](https://github.com/dmitry-merzlyakov/nledger/tree/master/Binaries) folder;
+- Download the latest NLedger installation package from [Releases](https://github.com/dmitry-merzlyakov/nledger/releases);
 - Unpack the package to a temp folder;
 - Open the file *nledger.html* and follow the installation instruction.